-'''

-This RNS example demonstrates how to set up a link to #

-a destination, and identify the initiator to it's peer #

-import os

-import sys

-import time

-import argparse

-import RNS

-Let's define an app name.
-We'll use this for all

-destinations we create.
-Since this echo example

-is part of a range of example utilities, we'll put

-them all within the app namespace "example_utilities"

-APP_NAME = "example_utilities"
+''' import argparse import RNS Let's define an app name.
+We'll use this for all destinations we create.
+Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities"

 A reference to the latest client link that connected

 latest_client_link = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our link example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

-want clients to create links to this destination. so we
+want clients to create links to this destination, so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

 server_identity,

-RNS.Destination.IN.
+RNS.Destination.IN,

 RNS.Destination.SINGLE,

 APP_NAME,

 "identifyexample"

 )

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

+Everything's ready!

+Let's Wait for client requests or user input

+server_loop(server_destination)

+def server_loop(destination):

+Let the user know that everything is ready

+RNS.log(

+"Link identification example "+

+RNS.prettyhexrep(destination.hash)+

+" running, waiting for a connection."

+)

 '''